-Recently, the third-generation EGFR inhibitor, Osimertinib (Tagrisso, AZD9291), was approved by the Chinese Food and Drug Administration (NMPA) for first-line treatment of patients with EGFR mutation-positive advanced or metastatic non-small cell lung cancer (NSCLC).
-This means another milestone in the treatment of EGFR lung cancer in China.
+The third-generation EGFR inhibitor, Osimertinib (Tagrisso, AZD9291), was approved by the Chinese Food and Drug Administration (NMPA) recently for first-line treatment of patients with EGFR mutation-positive advanced or metastatic non-small cell lung cancer (NSCLC), marking another milestone for treatment of EGFR-positive lung cancer in China.

-Although the second-line treatment of the past can benefit from the patients, there are not many patients who can actually use the drug.
-According to the FLAURA study PRO data reported at the European Lung Cancer Congress last April, only 46% of patients who failed a first-generation EGFR-targeted drug treatment in the first line were eligible for second-line treatment.
-In the second-line treatment, not all patients have T790M mutations, so only 43% of patients who can use the third-generation targeted drug Tagrisso in second-line therapy.
-Taken together, the final second-line patients who used the third-generation EGFR-TKI targeting drug, Osimertinib (Tagrisso), were only 19.78%.
-Therefore, upgrading from second-line treatment to first-line treatment is of great significance and means that more patients will benefit from the drug.
+Although the second-line treatment can benefit the patients, not many patients can actually use the drug.
+According to the data reported at the European Lung Cancer Congress last April, only 46% of patients who failed a first-generation EGFR-targeted drug treatment in the first-line treatment were eligible for second-line treatment.
+During second-line treatment, not all patients have T790M mutations, so only 43% of patients are eligible to use Osimertinib.
+Taken together, only about 19.78% of patients were able to use Osimertinib.
+To allow more patients to benefit from the drug, it was necessary to upgrade Osimertinib to first-line treatment from the second-line treatment.

-Tagrisso was approved for first-line treatment, primarily based on a large phase 3 double-blind clinical trial called FLAURA.
-The trial enrolled more than 500 patients (more than 60% of whom were of Asian descent) who were newly diagnosed with advanced or metastatic non-small cell lung cancer with EGFR-sensitive mutations and had not yet been treated for advanced lung cancer.
-The patients were randomly assigned to receive first-generation EGFR-targeted therapy (currently standard) or third-generation targeted drug Tagrisso.
-The results showed that Tagrisso was significantly more effective in progression-free survival (PFS) than standard therapy (Tagrisso VS standard therapy = 18.9 months VS 10.2 months, which is almost one more time).
-For median duration of remission, Tagrisso VS standard therapy = 17.2 months VS8.5 months.
-This suggests that Tagrisso has fewer serious adverse reactions and a reduced overall risk of death, and previous studies have shown that Tagrisso is more effective in comparison.
+After a large phase 3 double-blind clinical trial FLAURA, Osimertinib was finally approved for the first-line treatment.
+The trial enrolled more than 500 patients (more than 60% were Asian descent) who were newly diagnosed with advanced or metastatic non-small cell lung cancer with EGFR-sensitive mutations and have not yet been treated for advanced lung cancer.
+The patients were randomly assigned to receive first-generation EGFR-targeted therapy (currently standard) or Osimertinib.
+Results showed that Osimertinib was significantly more effective in progression-free survival (PFS) than standard therapy (Tagrisso VS standard therapy = 18.9 months VS 10.2 months).
+For median duration of remission, Tagrisso VS standard therapy = 17.2 months VS 8.5 months.
+This suggests that Osimertinib is not only more effective compared to the standard therapy, but has fewer serious adverse reactions and a reduced overall risk of death.

-There are currently 6 EGFR targeted drugs marketed, one generation of Gefitinib, Erlotinib and Icotinib, the second generation of Afatinib and Dacomitinib, three generations of Osimertinib.
-Currently, there are three clinical treatment modes, which are: 1+3 (first generation, sequential 3 generation after drug resistance), 2+3 (sequential 3 generation after drug resistance), and 3+X (other treatment for the symptom after treatment progress of the third generation).
-From the available data, it seems that fewer patients actually complete “2+3” than “1+3″, less than 10%.
-In the ARCHER1050 study, the proportion of patients with 3-generation sequential dacinib TKI was 9.7%.
-In addition, the adverse reactions of the second-generation TKI were significantly more serious than those of the first-generation and third-generation TKI, which involved a wide range of targets.
-The two modes of 1+3″ and 2+3” have prominent problems, that is, most patients do not use oxitinib eventually, and the ideal 1+3 and 2+3 are reduced to 1/2+0/ chemotherapy mode, which can only bring benefits to a few patients.
-For patients with no financial burden and high quality of life requirements, the first-line treatment of Osimertinib is preferred.
+There are currently 6 EGFR-targeted drugs on the market, including the first generation Gefitinib, Erlotinib and Icotinib, the second generation Afatinib and Dacomitinib, and the third generation Osimertinib.
+Three clinical treatment options are: 1+3 (first generation, sequential 3rd generation after drug resistance), 2+3 (sequential 3rd generation after drug resistance), and 3+X (other treatment for the symptom after treatment progress of the third generation).
+From the available data, it seems that less than 10% of patients actually complete “2+3” compared to “1+3″.
+In the ARCHER1050 study, the proportion of patients with 3rd generation sequential dacinib TKI was 9.7%.
+In addition, the adverse reactions from the 2nd generation TKI were significantly more serious than those of the first-generation and third-generation TKI, which involved a wide range of targets.
+The “1+3” and “2+3” have prominent problems, that is, most patients do not use oxitinib eventually, and the ideal 1+3 and 2+3 are reduced to 1/2+0/, which can only benefit few patients.
+For patients without financial burden and want high quality of life, the first-line treatment of Osimertinib is preferred.

 1. Soria, J. C. , Ohe, Y. , Vansteenkiste, J. , Reungwetwattana, T. , Chewaskulyong, B. , & Lee, K. H. , et al. (2018).
 Osimertinib in untreated egfr-mutated advanced non-small-cell lung cancer.
 The New England journal of medicine, 378(2), 113.